Skip to main content

 Action

-A normalized tool invocation selected by the agent and executed by the runtime.
+A normalized tool invocation (normalized meaning the call is validated, typed, and expressed in a canonical format independent of the original model output) selected by the agent and executed by the runtime.

 Reproducibility terms